mtakahiro/gsf/docs/example.rst

 A. Specify object id
 ~~~~~~~~~~~~~~~~~~~~

-You can speficy object id of your interest in the command line.
-This way, you do not need make a bunch of config files.
+You can speficy the object id of your interest from the command line.
+This way, you would not need to make a bunch of config files for each of them.

 .. code-block:: bash

     python run_gsf.py test.input  <Executing-flag> --id <id-of-target-object>

-Then gsf will take a look into the BB_CAT and identify object with the same id.
+Then gsf will look into the broadband catalog ("BB_CAT"; :doc:`parameters`) and identify object with the same id.
-Redshift has to be either specified the config file ("ZGAL") or included in CAT_BB (column named "redshift").
+Redshift has to be either specified in the config file ("ZGAL"; :doc:`parameters`) or included in the same broadband catalog (column named "redshift").

 Other examples